shimizu00000/born-effective-charge-nn/nn-models/train_born/maxmin_vaf/README.md

-A program to find maximu and minimum VAF values.
+A program to find maximu and minimum VAF values from a list in input_tag.dat.